A Conversation for April Create: Talking about the Weather

 The Forgotten Great Storm of 1978.

 paulh.
-Following butterflies through the meadows Posted Apr 21, 2014
+Antisocial distancing works a well as the Social kind Posted Apr 21, 2014

 For New England, the great storm of 1978 was a huge blizzard on February 6-7 that dumped two feet of snow on Massachusetts, with more snow the further east you went.
 The governor declared a snow emergency that lasted for a full week.
 In the western part of the state, where snowfall was much less, this seemed an onerous move.